 The Browser Manager contains the list of defined browsers for a given system.
-Catalyst only supports the three preset browsers - Google Chrome, Microsoft Internet Explorer, and Mozilla Firefox - by default.
+Catalyst supports four preset browsers - Google Chrome, Microsoft Edge, Microsoft Internet Explorer, and Mozilla Firefox- by default.
 Catalyst Configuration Manager will attempt to automatically determine the installation path for each installed browser.
-If one of the browsers is not installed on the system running Catalyst Configuration Manager, that entry will remain as an option, but the path will be blank and any attempt to use that browser will result in an error.
+If a required browser is not present or not installed on the machine where the Browsium Client is running and a rule requires the given browser, that rule is skipped and may result in a misconfiguration or unexpected behavior.

-🖸 New Project - Browsium Catalyst Configuration Manager F ile E dit U tilities H elp Objects Browser Manager Browser Manager Actions Browser Manager C Add Rules Manager This is the list of Browsium Catalyst supported web browsers.
-To manage the location of the installed binary locations simply select the desired browser by double clicking any of the items from the list below. 🔽 Edit Project Settings Delete 🖻 Сору Name Туре Path To Binaries Additional Parameters Block Other Requests 🔏 Cut Google Chrome Google Chrome AUTODETECT Disabled E Paste Microsoft Internet Ex Microsoft Internet Ex AUTODETECT Disabled Mozilla Firefox Mozilla Firefox AUTODETECT Disabled I
+Ct New Project - Browsium Catalyst Configuration Manager - - 🗆 × Eile Edit Utilities Help Objects Project Browser Manager Rules Manager Project Settings Tools Ger Catalyst supported web browsers ble dicking any of the items from of the installed binary locations simply select Add ger Action ; Regex Builder Name Туре Path To Binaries Additional Parameters Block Other Requests Сору Google Chrome Google Chrome AUTODETECT Disabled 80 Cut Microsoft Edge Microsoft Edge AUTODETECT Disabled Paste Microsoft Internet Explorer Microsoft Internet Explorer AUTODETECT Disabled Mozilla Firefox Mozilla Firefox AUTODETECT Disabled

 Selecting a browser and then selecting Edit from the Browser Manager Actions pane will bring up the Browser Editor.
-For the preset browsers (Chrome, Internet Explorer, and Firefox), you will see four read-only fields and one field (Block Other Requests) which can be toggled between Disabled and Enabled.
+For the preset browsers (Chrome, Edge, Internet Explorer, and Firefox), you will see four read-only fields and one field (Block Other Requests) which can be toggled between Disabled and Enabled.
 Custom browsers allow editing of all fields.

+Editor

+Browser Name Help

-Browser Browser These options manage the installed location and settings for how Browsium Catalyst launches this browser.
-Name Google Chrome Type Google Chrome Type Google Chrome Path To Binaries ALITODETECT Additional Parameters Block Other Requests Disabled
+Browser These options manage the installed location and settings for how Browsium Catalyst launches this browser.
+Name Google Chrome Type Google Chrome Path To Binaries AUTODETECT Addtonal Parameters Block Other Requests This value provides a common name/descriptor for the defined brower.
+This value can be castomized to the needs of your organization to dentify specific browser configurations.

+OK Cancel